 - Population Oral Health (Professor Marco Peres)

-- Vaccines and Infectious Disease (Associate Professor Helen Marshall)
+- Vaccines and Infectious Disease Unit (Professor Helen Marshall)

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.